×

 Starting a virtual call center is only the beginning.
 With the right virtual call center services, your team will have a single point for data.
 Managers can monitor KPIs such as average handle time (AHT), call abandonment rates, and other quality metrics.

-Using automated surveys can also help you track the customer experience with metrics such as customer satisfaction (CSAT) and net promoter score (NPS).
-The good news is that virtual call centers allow your team to track data in real-time.
+Using automated surveys can also help you track the customer experience with call center metrics such as customer satisfaction (CSAT) and net promoter score (NPS).

-9. Evaluate and Improve
+9. Evaluate and improve

 Once you’re up and running, it’s time to monitor, analyze, and improve.
 You should track data like first-call resolution (FCR) and cost per call to evaluate the customer experience and operational efficiency.